 Ever wondered how your phone seems to know what you're gonna type next?
 It's kinda crazy when you think about it—you start typing and suddenly, there's the perfect word suggestion waiting for you.
+Sometimes it even finishes your entire thought before you've typed three words.
 But how does this digital mind-reading actually work?
 What's the secret sauce behind those eerily accurate predictions?

 Remember the days of T9 predictive text on those old Nokia phones?
 If you're old enough, you prolly do.
 You'd press 4-6-6-3 and hope it understood you meant "good" instead of "home."
 It was revolutionary at the time, but incredibly basic compared to what we have now.